Does your startup need a CTO?

 Every decision they make should always be with the customer in mind.
 Too many CTOs make the mistake of assuming they always know what’s best for the customer instead of asking the customer.

-The fourth quality a CTO should have is Communication Skills…both Technical and Non-Technical
+Quality #4: Communication Skills…both Technical and Non-Technical

 Your CTO will be the one translating business goals to technical goals to your software developers.
 This means that your CTO must not only have technical expertise and business acumen… but they also need to be excellent at communicating with technical and non-technical people.